-Many times a character will want to attempt some action that another character is actively trying to thwart.
+Many times a character will want to attempt some action another character is actively trying to thwart.
 These are opposed actions.
 Examples of opposed actions include hiding from a stalking monstrosity or trying to win a formal debate.

 There are two parties involved in opposed actions: the initiator (the party taking the action) and the target (the party opposing the action).
+To make matters potentially even more complex, opposed actions also could be group effort actions.

-Mechanically, opposed actions work just like all the other types of actions with one exception: They do not have a fixed TN.
+Mechanically, opposed actions work just like all the other types of actions with one exception: they do not have a fixed TN.
 Instead, the initiator's flip sets the target number for the target's flip to resist.
 Here's an example:

 Example: Abebe is trying to sneak by a guard.
-This is a Dex/stealth vs. Per/ awareness action.
+This is a Dex/stealth vs. Per/awareness flip.
 Abebe-the initiator-makes his flip and gets a total of 14.
 This sets the target number for the guard to notice him.
 The guard then makes her flip to resist and gets a 12.
 She fails to notice Abebe sneaking by.

 If the magnitude of an opposed action is needed, it can be found simply by taking the difference between the two totals.
-Since the initiator sets the TN for the target, and a success is normally equal to or exceeding the TN, the target effectively wins ties.
+Since the initiator sets the TN for the target and a success is normally equal to or exceeding the TN, the target effectively wins ties.